saijogiparthi650-glitch/UMBC-DATA606-Capstone/docs/proposal.md

 - Monthly payment amounts

 These features capture customer financial behavior and credit usage patterns over time.
 Feature scaling and preprocessing will be applied as required by specific machine learning models.

+---

+# 4. Exploratory Data Analysis (EDA)

+Exploratory Data Analysis (EDA) was conducted using a Jupyter Notebook to understand the structure, quality, and relationships within the dataset before building machine learning models.
+Python libraries including **Pandas** and **Plotly Express** were used for data manipulation and visualization.

+## Data Preparation

+The dataset originally included a unique identifier column (`ID`).
+Since this column does not contain predictive information, it was removed prior to analysis.
+The final dataset contains **23 feature variables and one target variable**, focusing on customer demographics, credit limits, repayment behavior, billing amounts, and payment amounts.

+## Summary Statistics

+Summary statistics were generated using Pandas (`describe()`) to examine the distribution and range of numerical variables such as credit limits, billing amounts, payment amounts, and customer age.
+This step provided insight into the central tendency and variability of key financial features.

+## Target Variable Distribution

+The target variable **`default.payment.next.month`** indicates whether a customer defaulted on their credit card payment in the following month.
+Frequency analysis and visualizations show that most customers did **not default**, indicating a moderately imbalanced classification problem.

+## Feature Exploration

+Visualizations were created using **Plotly Express** to explore the distribution and relationships of key variables.
+Histograms were used to examine variables such as **credit limit (`LIMIT_BAL`)** and **customer age (`AGE`)**, while boxplots were used to compare feature distributions between default and non-default customers.
+Categorical variables including **gender, education level, and marital status** were also visualized to understand the demographic composition of the dataset.

+## Correlation Analysis

+A correlation matrix was generated to examine relationships between variables.
+The analysis shows strong relationships among billing and payment variables across multiple months.
+Repayment status variables such as `PAY_0` and `PAY_2` exhibit stronger relationships with the default variable compared to demographic features, suggesting that past payment behavior is an important predictor of credit card default.

+## Data Quality Assessment

+The dataset was evaluated for common data quality issues.
+No missing values were detected.
+However, **35 duplicate rows** were identified and removed to ensure that each observation represents a unique customer.

+## Data Structure

+The dataset follows a **tidy data structure**, where each row represents a single customer and each column represents a specific attribute.
+Therefore, no additional restructuring operations such as splitting, merging, pivoting, or melting were required.

+## External Data Considerations

+External data sources such as socioeconomic indicators were considered but not incorporated, as the dataset already contains detailed financial and behavioral variables sufficient for this analysis.

+## Summary

+The exploratory analysis confirms that the dataset is clean, well-structured, and suitable for machine learning modeling.
+Initial findings suggest that **historical payment behavior is a key factor associated with credit card default risk**.